karatelabs/karate/README.md

 And set authToken.projectId = response.projects[0].projectId;
 ```

-The above example actually makes two HTTP requests - the first is a standard 'sign-in' POST and then (for illustrative purposes) another GET is made for retrieving a list of projects for the signed-in user, the first one is 'chosen' and added to the returned 'auth token' JSON object.
+The above example actually makes two HTTP requests - the first is a standard 'sign-in' POST and then (for illustrative purposes) another HTTP call (a GET) is made for retrieving a list of projects for the signed-in user, the first one is 'chosen' and added to the returned 'auth token' JSON object.

 So you get the picture, any kind of complicated 'sign-in' flow can be scripted and re-used.